IS561/SafetyAudit/README.md

 ## Accommodate

-*   Scope note: A Room can accommodate zero or more Occupant.
+*   Scope note:Providing lodging or sufficient space, it can be any physical space, especially a building.
+For example, a Room can accommodate zero or more Occupant.
-*   Domain: Room
+*   Domain: Room, building, corridors, yard, balcony
 *   Codomain: Occupant
-*   Arity: 2
+*   Arity: 6
 *   Cardinality: one-to-many

-## Within

-*   Scope note: There can be zero or more Aisle within a Room
-*   Domain: Room
-*   Codomain: Aisle
-*   Arity: 2
-*   Cardinality: one-to-many

 ## Includes

-*   Scope note: Participation of a method of exiting in a room.
+*   Scope note: Comprise or contain as part of a whole.
-*   Domain: Room Exit
+*   Domain: Room Exit, Room
-*   Codomain: Room Door, Doorway, Balconies, Ramp and Stairways
+*   Codomain: Room Door, Doorway, Balconies, Ramp and Stairways, Aisle
-*   Arity: 6
+*   Arity: 8
 *   Cardinality: Associate (sub-class)
 *   Remarks: There are several ways that occupants can get out of the room.
 ‘Room Exit’ has several types of exiting methods.